exoscale/packer-plugin-exoscale/docs/builders/exoscale.md

   Defaults to `packer-<BUILD ID>`.

 - `instance_zone` (string) - The Exoscale zone in which to create the Compute instance.
-Defaults to the value of `template_zone`.
+  Defaults to the first of `template_zones`.

 - `instance_template_visibility` (string) - The template visibility to specify
   for the `instance_template` parameter.
 Defaults to `public`.